jauntsdn/rsocket-jvm/README.md

 **Shared transports**.
 Message byte transports are based on `rsocket-messages` and netty only so usable by each vendor library.

-Currently transports are comprised of TCP, unix, GRPC & websocket-over-http2, and are considered part of RSocket-JVM runtime.
+Currently transports are comprised of `TCP, UNIX, GRPC & websocket-over-http2`, and are considered part of (not yet publicly available) RSocket-JVM runtime.

 **Non-intrusive**.
 API ([MessageStreams](https://github.com/jauntsdn/rsocket-jvm/blob/1.1.1/rsocket-reactor/src/main/java/com/jauntsdn/rsocket/MessageStreams.java)) & runtime ([RSocket](https://github.com/jauntsdn/rsocket-jvm/blob/1.1.0/rsocket-reactor/src/main/java/com/jauntsdn/rsocket/RSocket.java)) are clearly split so from end-user perspective there is only defined set of basic interactions on buffers/messages: